According to Nagele's rule, what is the due date for a woman whose last menstrual period began on October 26?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-Nagele's rule is a standard way of calculating a woman's estimated due date based on her last menstrual period (LMP).
-The method involves taking the first day of the last menstrual period, adding one year, subtracting three months, and then adding seven days.
+Nagele's rule is a standard formula used to estimate a woman's due date based on her last menstrual period (LMP).
+The rule states that you can calculate the estimated due date by taking the first day of the last menstrual period, adding one year, subtracting three months, and then adding seven days.

 Subscribe